Iris Cantor: Personal life and death

+Cantor died on February 22, 2026, at the age of 95.

 Awards

-Cantor has received awards and honorary degrees, including a National Medal of Arts awarded by President Clinton in 1995.
+Cantor received awards and honorary degrees, including a National Medal of Arts awarded by President Bill Clinton in 1995.
 For her work promoting appreciation for the French sculptor Auguste Rodin, she was made a Knight in France's Legion of Honour in 2000; upgraded to an Officer on 20 March 2017.